 The Educational Affairs Committee reviews policies and initiatives intended to enhance the University’s educational system.
 Read more.

-The Elections, Representation, & Governance (ERG) Committee is responsible for preserving the principals of shared governance for the Senate and the University as a whole.
+The Elections, Representation, & Governance (ERG) Committee is responsible for preserving the principles of shared governance for the Senate and the University as a whole.
 The committee reviews the plans of organization for the colleges, schools, and other units on campus, as well as makes any appropriate recommendations for improvement of the overall operation of the Senate.
 Read more.

 The Faculty Affairs Committee reviews policies pertaining to faculty members' campus life for necessary editions and amendments, in addition to creating new protections for faculty.
 Read more.